pingpong-labs/modules/README.md

 ### Costum Service Provider

   When your create new module.
-It's will be created new costum service provider.
+It's also create new costum service provider.
 For example, if you create new module named `blog`.
 It's also create new Service Provider named `BlogServiceProvider` with namespace `Modules\Blog`.
 I think is useful for registering costum command for each module.
+This file is not autoload, you can autoload this file using `psr-0` or `psr-4`.
 That file maybe look like this:

   ```php
   <?php namespace Modules\Blog;